 New Mexico assets capture attention of oil and gas giants

-In this April 24, 2015 file photo, pumpjacks work in a field near Lovington, N.M.
-As New Mexico's elected leaders wrangle over raising taxes to plug a budget shortfall, major energy companies have quietly spent more than $13 billion in recent months to buy up assets in the state's oil and gas hot spots.
-Analysts say the new wave of investment bodes well for the industry being able to generate much-needed revenues for the struggling state over the long haul.
+As New Mexico's elected leaders wrangle over raising taxes to plug a budget shortfall, major multinational energy companies have quietly spent more than $13 billion in recent months on assets in the state's oil and gas hot spots.
+The new wave of investment bodes well for the industry being able to generate much-needed revenues for the struggling state over the long haul, analysts said.

 Add your comments below